microsoft/foss-fund/README.md

 The Microsoft FOSS Fund provides a direct way for Microsoft engineers to participate in the nomination and selection process to help communities and projects they are passionate about.

-A project of the [Microsoft Open Source Programs Office](https://opensource.microsoft.com), the FOSS Fund provides $10,000 and $5,000 sponsorships to open source projects as selected by Microsoft employees.
+A project of the [Microsoft Open Source Programs Office](https://opensource.microsoft.com), the FOSS Fund provides up to 10,000 sponsorships to open source projects as selected by Microsoft employees.
 To help drive an open contribution culture across Microsoft, employees are eligible to select projects for the fund when they participate in projects that are not governed by Microsoft.

 ## Funding recipients :money_with_wings:

-Projects that are selected for the FOSS Fund receive $10,000 or $5,000 USD from Microsoft as selected by all the open source contributors from Microsoft who participate in selecting the project for that round.
+Projects that are selected for the FOSS Fund receive  up to 10,000 USD from Microsoft as selected by all the open source contributors from Microsoft who participate in selecting the project for that round.
 Nominations are accepted every day, with projects selected quarterly!

 ### 2023